Particular/docs.particular.net/nservicebus/bridge/configuration.md

 snippet: register-publisher

-NOTE: The endpoint name used when creating a `BridgeEndpoint` is case-sensitive, even if one or both transports don't require it.
+WARN: The endpoint name used when creating a `BridgeEndpoint` is case-sensitive, even if one or both transports don't require it.
 This is to accommodate all transports, some of which require a case-sensitive endpoint name.
 More details can be found on [this issue](https://github.com/Particular/NServiceBus.MessagingBridge/issues/175).

 Legacy transports versions that use [message-driven pub/sub](/nservicebus/messaging/publish-subscribe/#mechanics-message-driven-persistence-based) require the fully qualified assembly type name value to be passed.
 Note that passing the culture and public key is not needed as only the type name, assembly name, and assembly version are used in filtering subscribers by the message-driven pub/sub-feature.